-Time passed and I started to notice that here and there a rotten onion was starting to sprout, or that you could take a whole lettuce and plant it in the garden.
-Once, there was a whole bag of very old broad beans, and I was able to harvest at least 300 seeds; we still enjoy their progeny every day.
+Time passed and I started to notice that here and there a rotten onion was starting to sprout, or that you could take a lettuce and plant it in the garden.
+Once, there was a whole bag of very old broad-beans, and I was able to harvest at least 300 seeds; we are still enjoying their progeny every day.

-Confessions of a waste picker points out that some humans are the vultures of today that clean up the garbage at our dump sites.
+Confessions of a waste picker points out that some humans are the vultures of today that clean up the garbage at our dump-sites.

-They had passed their sell by date, but in reality it was still good food; perhaps a sealed bag of tomatoes with only one that that was definitely inedible, or a sack of apples where a toppie had taken a peck from one, or they were badly packed and slightly bruised.
+They had passed their sell-by date, but in reality it was still good food; perhaps a sealed bag of tomatoes with only one that that was definitely inedible, or a sack of apples where a toppie had taken a peck or two, or they were badly packed and slightly bruised.

 Slowly now we are trying to find ways to get some of the better stuff to the poor.
 It is difficult; what if they were to get sick?
 And I ask myself, why do we now fairly regularly eat food ourselves from the dumpster?
 Certainly not because of rank poverty.

-It’s a sin in light of the very real starvation faced by so many right here on our doorsteps.
+It’s a sin in light of the very real starvation faced by so many right here on our doorstep.
 Every supermarket sends food to the dump that would literally enable hundreds of people to survive in these times.

-The central question we are facing is: are we as a society willing to risk giving food that has passed its sell by date to the poor, knowing that some may get sick, or do we just let them starve?
+The central question we are facing is, are we as a society willing to risk giving food that has passed its sell-by date to the poor, knowing that some may get sick, or do we just let them starve?
 And how does one go about it?

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
 We promise not to spam you with daily emails promoting various products.
-You may get an occasional nudge to buy one of my books!
+You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a social mead tick would help.

 56 Groenekloof Rd,